mheriyanto/awesome-cpp-testing/README.md

 ## Memory Management

+- [Deleaker](https://www.deleaker.com) - is an extension for all major IDEs and a standalone application for memory leak detection - memory, GDI, and handles so far.
 - [Dmalloc](https://dmalloc.com) - debug malloc library.
 - [Memcheck by Valgrind](https://valgrind.org) - is an instrumentation framework for building dynamic analysis tools.
 - [MemPro](https://www.puredevsoftware.com/mempro/index.htm) - is a C++ memory profiler.